kieranlblack/hab-software/README.md

 | 8        | GPS TX           |

 ## I2C Stuff
-Link all the SCL and SDA pins
+Just link all the SCL and SDA pins